 We found that modern slavery is common among Internally Displaced Persons (IDPs).
 Experiences of modern slavery were characteristically violent and were often perpetrated by armed groups or forces to further the conflict.
 Results also indicate that displacement sites, such as camps, did not always offer protection from modern slavery.

-This report is produced by the International Labour Organization (ILO), the International Organization for Migration (IOM), and Walk Free.
-Surveys on recent experiences of forced labour, abduction, forced recruitment by armed groups or forces, and forced marriage were conducted among IDPs residing in displacement sites in North Kivu in the Democratic Republic of the Congo (DRC), South Sudan, and North-east Nigeria.
+This report was produced by the International Labour Organization (ILO), the International Organization for Migration (IOM), and Walk Free.
+Surveys on recent experiences of forced labour, abduction, forced recruitment by armed groups or forces, and forced marriage were conducted in 2017 and 2018 among IDPs residing in displacement sites in North Kivu in the Democratic Republic of the Congo (DRC), South Sudan, and North-east Nigeria.